Skip to main content

 Uniting researchers from across the country

-St. Jude recommits funding to The Novel Gene Therapies for Sickle Cell Disease research collaborative.
+St. Jude recommits funding to Collaborative Research Consortium for Sickle Cell Disease.
 In an effort to develop novel cures and approaches for treating sickle cell disease, this research collaborative was organized by Dr. Mitch Weiss.
 Uniting researchers from across the country in an array of specialties, this work aims to push forward the progress toward effective, sustainable treatment or cure for the disease.
-The research consortium is examining the genetic basis of sickle cell disease and working to accelerate the therapeutic pipeline.
+The research consortium is examining genetic approaches to treat sickle cell disease and working to accelerate the therapeutic pipeline.

 Today